UBC-MDS/salesanalyzer/CONTRIBUTING.md

 ## Pull Request Guidelines

+### Prerequisites

+Before submitting a pull request (PR), it’s important to first file an issue to ensure the problem is understood and agreed upon.
+If you've discovered a bug, please create an issue and provide a minimal [reprex](https://www.tidyverse.org/help/#reprex) that illustrates the problem.

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include additional tests if appropriate.
 2. If the pull request adds functionality, the docs should be updated.
-3. The pull request should work for all currently supported operating systems and versions of Python.
+3. The pull request should work for all currently supported operating systems and versions of Python

+### Pull Request Process

+* **Branching**: We recommend creating a separate Git branch for each pull request (PR).
+* **Code Style**: Please ensure new code follows the [tidyverse style guide](http://style.tidyverse.org) and PEP8 [style guide](https://www.python.org/dev/peps/pep-0008/).
+Please don’t reformat code unrelated to your PR.

 ## Code of Conduct